Clicky

 • Be well socialized and custom to a variety of different social settings

-All of our trained dogs have been to a ton of places, have been worked by a variety of different people and
+All of our trained pups have been to a ton of places, have been worked by a variety of different people and

 will absolutely be the best-behaved pet you’ve ever owned!
 We also do provide personal and family